Backendless/ui-builder-library/components/bl-mention-component/README.md

 # Mention

-Knob is a component of Backendless UI-Builder designer.
-This allows you to define number inputs with a dial.
+Mention is a component of Backendless UI-Builder designer.
+This allows referring someone or something.

 The component based on external [Mention](https://www.primefaces.org/primereact/mention/).